Monopavo/100-days-of-code/log.md

 **Today's Progress:** I focused on utilising loops and iteration, as well as learned the basics of REST APIs.

 **Reflections:** I'm surprised how far you can get with just correctly-scoped variables and loops, even if the code gets more verbose; I suppose that's where space and time complexity comes in, but I don't feel ready for that just yet.
-It's also been quite fun getting into the theory and anatomy of how data interchange works; I think what was tripping me up were "Content-" entity headers, and the fact that the body can be optional depending on the HTTP method used.
+It's also been quite fun getting into the theory and anatomy of how data interchange works; I think what was tripping me up were "Content-" entity-headers, and the fact that the body can be optional depending on the HTTP method used.

 **Link(s) to work:** N/A